ThePhilgrim/minesweeper/README.md

 This way, each pull request shows up as one commit when looking at the commit log of `main` branch.

-When a commit is pushed (or a pull request is merged) to `main`, `.github/workflows/windows_build.yml` and `.github/workflows/mac_build.yml` automatically build files named `minesweeper.exe` and `minesweeper.dmg`, and make new releases containing them.
+When a commit is pushed (or a pull request is merged) to `main`, `.github/workflows/build.yml` automatically builds files named `minesweeper.exe` and `minesweeper.dmg`, and makes a new release containing them.

 Run these commands to start working on a new pull request: